Junkotron/Flurp_Zx81/README.md

-# "Flurp zx81" on an fpga lots of stuff borrowed from "Blackice MX ZX81"
-# Now for use on the Olimex ice40 8k board.
+"Flurp zx81" on an fpga lots of stuff borrowed from "Blackice MX ZX81" Now for use on the Olimex ice40 8k board, "iCE40HX8K-EVB", other boards may work but needs some adaptations..

 So finally here is some kind of release, the code could still use some cleanup.